 Otava’s

-Star Moments 2023
+Star Moments 2024

-OTAVA GROUP’S ANNUAL REPORT 2023
+OTAVA GROUP’S ANNUAL REPORT 2024

-Please join us to see Otava’s star moments 2023.
+Please join us to see Otava’s star moments 2024.
 In the diversified media group there were many twinkling stars.

 OTAVA IN A NUTSHELL

 The Otava Group is Finland’s third-largest diversified media group.
 We engage in some way with almost all Finns.
-Our business areas are Books, Otava learning and Media.
+Our business areas are Books, Otava Learning and Media.

 REVIEW BY THE CHAIRMAN OF THE BOARD